shsdk/shcf/readme.txt

          /home/your_username/your_project_dir/hello_world/lib/autoload_functions.bash.inc: line 26: /home/your_username/your_project_dir/hello_world/lib/rename_functionX.bash.inc: No such file or directory
          ERROR: Missing required rename_functionX

-     Template `View' (see MVC patter in `INSPIRATION' section below) included 3 functions that where meant to be replaced or removed, hence the error.
+     Template `View' (see MVC pattern in `INSPIRATION' section below) included 3 functions that where meant to be replaced or removed, hence the error.
      To fix the problem, go to the `Model' (or `lib' directory) and create a function named 'greeter()' (as file greeter.bash.inc) with contents below: